+Perry Rhew

-Perry Rhew Chief, Administrative Appeals Office
+Chief, Administrative Appeals Office

 DISCUSSION: The application for temporary resident status pursuant to the terms of the settlement agreements reached in Catholic Social Services, Inc., et al., v.
 Ridge, et al., CIV.
 NO. S-86-1343-LKK (E.D.
 Cal) January 23, 2004, and Felicity Mary Newman, et al., v.
 United States Immigration and Citizenship Services, et al., CIV.
 NO. 87-4757-WDK (C.D.
-Cal) February 17, 2004 (CSS/Newman Settlement Agreements), was denied by the director of the New York office.
+Cal) February 17, 2004 (CSS/Newman Settlement Agreements), was denied by the director of the Garden City office.
 The decision is now before the Administrative Appeals Office (AAO) on appeal.
 The appeal will be dismissed.

-On April 22, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).
-On April 4, 2007, the director of the New York office erroneously denied the I-687 application, finding that the applicant abandoned the application, pursuant to 8 C.F.R. § 103.2(b)(13), by failing to appear for a scheduled interview on April 2, 2007.
-Because the director erred in denying the application based on abandonment, on October 5, 2010, the director of the National Benefits Center issued a notice advising the applicant of the right to appeal the decision to the Administrative Appeals Office (AAO).
+On November 4, 2005, the applicant submitted a Form I-687, Application for Status as a Temporary Resident under Section 245A of the Immigration and Nationality Act (Act).
+On April 19, 2007, the director of the Garden City office erroneously denied the I-687 application, finding that the applicant abandoned the application, pursuant to 8 C.F.R. § 103.2(b)(13), by failing to appear for a scheduled interview on November 7, 2006.
+Because the director erred in denying the application based on abandonment, the applicant has the right to appeal the decision to the Administrative Appeals Office (AAO).

-On December 15, 2010, the applicant submitted a Form I-694, Notice of Appeal of Decision Under Section 210 or 245A.
-On August 30, 2011, the AAO issued the applicant a Notice of Intent to Deny (NOID) and provided the applicant 21 days in which to respond or to provide additional evidence in support of his claim.
+On February 1, 2011, the applicant submitted a Form I-694, Notice of Appeal of Decision Under Section 210 or 245A.
+On January 5, 2012, the AAO issued the applicant a Notice of Intent to Deny (NOID) and provided the applicant 21 days in which to respond or to provide additional evidence in support of his claim.
+The NOID was mailed to counsel and the applicant at their addresses of record; however, counsel's NOID was returned as undeliverable.
+The record reflects that no new address has been filed by counsel.
 As of the date of this decision, no response or additional evidence has been received; therefore, the record will be considered complete.
 The director's decision will be withdrawn and the AAO will consider the applicant's claim de novo, evaluating the sufficiency of the evidence in the record according to its probative value and credibility as required by the regulation at 8 C.F.R. § 245a.2(d)(6).2